 When not done properly, an attempt to blend colored pencils will look as such – an attempt, not a clean execution.

-Before we jump into a few pointers on how to better blend your pencils (of which you can skip to below via the table of contents), we first want to cover the composition of colored pencils (this stuff is important and worth understanding).
+Before we jump into a few pointers on how to better blend your pencils, we first want to cover the composition of colored pencils (this stuff is important and worth understanding).

 Table of Contents

 Colored Pencil Composition Is Key To Better Blending

 Now normally most would think that what a product is made of is ancillary.

 However, this couldn’t be further from the truth when talking about colored pencils.

 To blend or manipulate this medium, its important to understand what colored pencils are specifically made from in order for us to easily create effects (and even new techniques) that will bring your most imaginative works to life.